 3) Reply Texts & Calls

-Standalone smartwatches with SIM card and LTE capabilities often allow you to reply (and send) text messages, make/receive calls and even respond to messages from top social media platforms like Whatsapp, Facebook, Instagram and others.
+Standalone smartwatches with SIM card and LTE capabilities often allow you to reply (and send) text messages, make/receive calls and even respond to messages from various social media platforms like Whatsapp, Facebook, Instagram, and others.